 On top of that, there is great value-add as well, with the extra features and marketing tools.
 This is something that would enable new site owners to extend the reach of their site further without having to deal with too much technical knowledge or additional resources.

-However, there is a couple of big caveats with this site builder that prevents me from recommending it unhesitatingly.
-First, the fact that you’re stuck with Wix since you can’t move your site is a major turn off.
-This is something that has long term implications and isn’t easy for a new (or even veteran!) site owners to judge.
+First and foremost – the fact that you’re stuck with Wix.
+To me, not being able to move your site anywhere else is a major turn off.
+This is something that has long term implications and isn’t easy for new (or even veteran!) site owners to judge.

-Secondly, while I admit that all these extra features are good to have, for someone who knows what they are doing – you’re buying in to Wix at steep prices.
+Next, while I admit that all these extra features are good to have, for someone who knows what they are doing – you’re buying into Wix at pretty steep recurring prices.
 Take for example their lowest plan at $4.50 a month – that’s what you’d pay for web hosting with much more resources than Wix offers.

 - ✓ Great speed